Estonian University Hospital enables cardiac heart disease rehabilitation remotely with Buddy Healthcare

 The ongoing remote rehabilitation program makes the rehabilitation services available for those patients who have not been able to participate in the program due to work, place of residence, or other reasons, as the program requires patients to visit the clinic 2 to 3 times a week for almost 12 weeks.
 "This project gives us answers on how to make the current system of rehabilitation treatment for heart patients and the entire treatment journey more efficient for patients, healthcare professionals and the organisation providing healthcare services," said Dr. Rein Kuik, head of the Sports Medicine and Rehabilitation Clinic.

-The innovation project is funded by the Development Fund of the Tartu University Hospital, and if successful, the introduction of a remote service model for other patients with chronic diseases and in need of continuous and long-term rehabilitation treatment can be considered.
+The innovation project is funded by the Development Fund of the Tartu University Hospital.
+If successful, the introduction of a remote service model for other patients with chronic diseases who need continuous and long-term rehabilitation treatment can be considered.

-This story is mostly based on Tartu University Hospital’s press release, which is available here in Estonian.
+This story is mainly based on Tartu University Hospital’s press release, available here in Estonian.